 Postpartum depression (PPD) refers to mood problems that happen up to 1 year after giving birth.
 Short-term mood problems are common after giving birth.
 PDD is when severe problems last for more than 2 weeks.

-The cause of PPD is unclear.
-The cause may be related to sudden hormonal changes during and after delivery.
+The exact cause is not known.
+It may be due to sudden hormonal changes during and after delivery.

 The American Congress of Obstetricians and Gynecologists

 ACOG Committee Opinion No. 650: physical activity and exercise during pregnancy and the postpartum period.
 Obstet Gynecol.
 2015;126(6):e135-e142.
 Reaffirmed 2017.

 Do I have a form of postpartum depression?
 American Pregnancy Association website.
 Available at: http://americanpregnancy.org/first-year-of-life/forms-of-postpartum-depression.
 Accessed November 17, 2020.